Welcome to the Social Security Q&A. You ask a Social Security question, our expert provides the answer.

 The questions I’m likeliest to answer are those that will interest other readers.
 So, it’s better not to ask for super-specific advice that applies only to you.

-I hold a doctorate in economics from the University of Wisconsin and taught economics at the University of Delaware for many years.
-In 2009, I co-founded SocialSecurityChoices.com, an internet company that provides advice on Social Security claiming decisions.
-You can learn more about that by clicking here.
+I hold a Ph.D. in economics from the University of Pennsylvania and taught economics at the University of Delaware for many years.
+I now do the same at Gallaudet University.

 Got any words of wisdom you can offer on today’s question?
 Share your knowledge and experiences on our Facebook page.
 And if you find this information useful, please share it!